tomo-academy/morphic-ai-answer-engine-generative-ui/README.md

 ## 🧪 Try v1.0.0 Beta

-Want to experience the next generation of Morphic?
+Want to experience the next generation of TOMO AI BUDDY?
 The v1.0.0 beta is now available at [beta.morphic.sh](https://beta.morphic.sh)!

 This major update includes exciting new features like advanced search modes, PostgreSQL database, enhanced UI, and much more.
 Learn more about what's new in [Issue #680](https://github.com/miurla/morphic/issues/680).

-Your feedback helps shape the future of Morphic!
+Your feedback helps shape the future of TOMO AI BUDDY!

 ## 🛠 Features